Lactose intolerance – when milk becomes a problem

 Cream (whipped cream)

-Although cream contains lactose, it is normally consumed in small amounts, which is therefore tolerable.
+Cream contains lactose, but is normally only consumed in small quantities, so is tolerated well.

 Lactose-free cream